Palks-Studio/data-collection-system/README.md

 The architecture relies on independent collectors, making it easy to add new sources without modifying the rest of the application.

+Curious to see the full application?
+The complete demo is available here: [Watch the Complete Demo](https://www.youtube.com/watch?v=W12Njqldd7s)

 ---

 ### Data Cleaning